Aerial view of a winding river in a mountainous landscape with snow-covered peaks in the background.

 This area encompasses much of the Lake Roosevelt National Recreation Area recognized for abundant recreational opportunities, including fishing, boating, swimming, camping and hiking.

-The study is focused primarily on evaluating potential risks associated with historical discharges from the Trail smelter, and the impacts of other historical mining and smelting operations in northeastern Washington.
+The study focuses primarily on evaluating potential risks associated with historical discharges from the Trail smelter, and the impacts of other historical mining and smelting operations in northeastern Washington.
 Since the first outreach from EPA, Teck has been committed to addressing risks, if any, to human health or the environment that may be associated with Trail smelter’s historic operations.
 This is consistent with Teck’s overall values, and approach to social responsibility and performance.

 Key Upper Columbia River Environmental Study Findings & Next Steps